nearform/titus/README.md

 [![CircleCI][ci-badge]][ci-link]
 [![Lerna][lerna-badge]][lerna-link]

-Titus is a production grade, end-to-end, project stack created for modern web application development.
+Titus is a production grade, end-to-end stack created for modern web application development.
 It comes with dev-ops and auth pre-configured.
 We designed Titus to be a supremely useful walking skeleton that can get you to deployed in "sprint one".

 - Get the whole picture by viewing our __[Documentation][docs]__